Municipal Election

 • A property owner in North Glengarry

-• A spouse of an owner or tenant in the municipality
+• A spouse of an owner or tenant in North Glengarry

 Elections Ontario is responsible for maintaining the Permanent Register of Electors for Ontario, commonly known as the Voters' List.
 To vote in an upcoming Municipal Election, you must be on the Voters' List.
 You can confirm, update or add your information through Election Ontario.
 Your name must be on the Voters' List to cast a ballot on election day.